pvdz/preval/tests/cases/dot_call/json_parse.md

 Todos triggered:
 - maybe fix the type for calling this builtin?
 - inline async functions safely (because await)
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $JSON_parse
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $JSON_parse